weiks/flatfooted/README.md

 - [ ] Look errors in the request-response cycle (3 out of 322 missing searches
   for Amazon)
   - Compare input/output differences to detect these cases
+- [ ] Re-test 7 failed search cases with 2 new XPATHs for Amazon

 ## Current Status